Skip to main content

 • Alternate arrangements for training can be made when an individual is unable to complete the online modules.

-Requests for acceptance of alternate training are submitted to an HRPP manager or designee.
-The HRPP manager may accept the training as alternate.
-Such acceptance must be documented within the HRPP training system.
+Requests for acceptance of alternate training are reviewed by an HRPP manager or HRPP staff designated by the HRPP manager.
+The HRPP manager or HRPP staff may accept the training as alternate.
+Such acceptance must be documented.

 Continuing Requirement for HRPP Training

-The HRPP will provide targeted human research protection training information to researchers.
+The HRPP will provide targeted human research protection training information to researchers as needed.

 Additional Training